What Is a First Mortgage?

 Key Differences Between Firsts and Seconds

 There are a few differences between first and second mortgages, the biggest being which one has a claim to the property first in case of default.
 This is the first loan, meaning if you don’t make your payments, the first lender can foreclose on the property and use the returns to pay off your loan.
-Only after that loan is paid off can the second lender claim any of the property’s returns.

 Another big difference pertains to the mortgage interest tax deduction.
 Though you can deduct the interest you pay on your first loan (up to certain limits), interest on home equity second mortgages is not eligible for this write-off.
 The only exception is if you used the loan to “buy, build, or substantially improve” the home.